 - Place your serving glasses, whisking bowl and whisk in the freezer for 5-10 mins.

-- Place 175g of your strawberries in a bowl, use a hand mixer to puree them down to a sauce.
+- Place half of your chopped strawberries in a bowl, use a hand mixer to puree them down to a sauce.
 Set aside.

 - Place the whipping cream, icing sugar and vanilla extract in a small mixing bowl